echo2echo/Perl-Web-Images/README.md

 # Instructions for perl-cgi-images.pl
 #

-This script is for someone (a photographer for example) who would like to display web pages of images paginated into separate sheets/pages.
+This script is for someone (a photographer for example) who would like to display web pages of resized images paginated into separate sheets/pages.

 [Visit this link](https://joelrader.net/cgi-bin/galleries/) to see a demo of the script in action.